seanmacavaney/pyterrier-caching/README.md

 ## Caching Results from a Retriever

-`RetrieverCache` saves the retrieved results based on the `query` (or another field specified via the `on` argument).
-When the `query` is encountered again, the value is read from the cache, avoiding retrieving again.
+`RetrieverCache` saves the retrieved results based on the fields of each row.
+When the same row is encountered again, the value is read from the cache, avoiding retrieving again.

 **Example use case:** I want to test several different re-ranking models over the same initial set of documents, and I want to save time by not re-running the queries each time.